Aldi Did An Ad With An Influencer Challenging Her To Spend Only $33 On Groceries And It Didn't Go Well

 Grace said she felt the ad and hashtag were in "such poor taste."

-Others shared their own receipts from how they feed their families, like Lesley aka @MyWorldWithAlfie.
+Others shared their own receipts from how they feed their families, like Lesley aka @TheWorldWithAlfie.

 Lesley wrote she felt the campaign was "tasteless, crass and insulting."